zeapo/genpiepie/README.md

         -u USER, --user USER  The username
         -w WEBSITE, --website WEBSITE The website

-Combining multiple couples of usernames and websites with a single couple of `master_password` and symbols, one has only to remember the later to generate any password he wants again and again.
+Combining multiple couples of username and website with a single couple of `master_password` and symbols, one has only to remember the later to generate any password he wants again and again.
 However, this `master_password` is a security point of failure, hence a long and hard to find one is a must.